RoyalUr/RoyalUr-Analysis/README.md

 - 🐇 Does playing first give you an advantage?

-Then check out our list of insights that we have found out about The Royal Game of Ur in [docs/Insights.md](/docs/Insights.md).
+Then check out our list of insights that we have found out about The Royal Game of Ur in [docs/Insights.md](/docs/Insights.md)!

-# 🤖 The Agents
+# 🤖 Meet the Agents
-We currently have a small set of agents designed to play The Royal Game of Ur.
+We currently have a small set of agents designed to play The Royal Game of Ur, and each takes a slightly different approach to picking their moves!

 | Agent | Description |
 | ----- | ----------- |